Frank LoBiondo: Donald Trump

 He endorsed Chris Christie in the Republican primary.
 In the general election he supported the GOP ticket but rescinded his support for Republican nominee Donald Trump in October 2016 after the Donald Trump and Billy Bush recording surfaced, but ultimately ended up voting for him.

 Economy

 He voted against the $15 billion bailout for GM and Chrysler in 2008. as well as the 2008 Troubled Asset Relief Program.
 In early 2008, he voted against the American Recovery and Reinvestment Act of 2009.
 In December 2017, he voted against the Tax Cuts and Jobs Act of 2017.

 Environment and energy

 LoBiondo has been endorsed by various environmental groups including the League of Conservation Voters.
-An advocate for renewable energies especially nuclear power, he has consistently opposed offshore drilling off the coast of New Jersey, sponsoring legislation in each Congress during the past decade.
+An advocate for alternative energy sources especially nuclear power, he has consistently opposed offshore drilling off the coast of New Jersey, sponsoring legislation in each Congress during the past decade.

 Foreign policy

 Considered a defense hawk in Congress, LoBiondo was a member of the House Armed Services Committee and joined in the bipartisan support of the wars in Afghanistan and Iraq.
-In 2013 LoBiondo opposed Obama's request for congressional authorization to use force against the Assad regime in Syria.
+In 2013, LoBiondo opposed President Obama's request for congressional authorization to use force against the Assad regime in Syria.